lexo-ch/LinkChecker-Broken-Link-Finder-Email-Monitoring-Bash-Script/README.md

 **curl-impersonate-chrome** (Essential for protection bypass):

-_"Grab it straight from the original repository or snag our version right here — if you’re feeling brave enough and trust us! 😄_
+_Grab it straight from the original repository or snag our version right here — if you’re feeling brave enough and trust us! 😄_

 ```bash
 # Download and install curl-impersonate